lksshw/CellularCompetency/README.md

 ## Simulating

 You can either run simulations with our settings or you can use your own.
-The "settings" I'm refering to are hyperparameter values all of which are specified in the <a href='../hyperparameters.json'>Hyperparameters file</a>.
+The "settings" I'm refering to are hyperparameter values; all of which are specified in the <a href='../hyperparameters.json'>Hyperparameters file</a>.
 <br>
 Well then, to simulate Experiment 1, you run: